elkingarcia11/word-guessing-game/python/utils/README.md

 ## Setup

-Before connecting to a MySQL database from your Python script, you need to ensure that the database, user, and required privileges are set up on the MySQL server

-Before using the `WordGuessesDatabase` class, set up your MySQL database and configure the required environment variables.
+Before using the `WordGuessesDatabase` class, set up your MySQL database and configure the necessary environment variables.
 Create a `.env` file in your project directory with the following variables:

 ```dotenv
 DB_HOST=your_database_host